Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 About the RUG Index Certified Appraiser program

 RICA stands for RUG Index Certified Appraiser.
-It is the only credential that qualifies an appraiser to issue official RUG Index certified reports.
-RICA requires USPAP compliance, completion of our training course, passing our certification exam, and submission of a practice report.
+RICA is the proprietary designation used by The RUG Index to identify appraisers trained on our methodology.
+It is specific to The RUG Index platform and is not affiliated with the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Oriental Rug Retailers of America (ORRA), The Appraisal Foundation, or any government licensing body.
+RICA requires completion of our training course, passing our certification exam, and submission of a practice report.
 Annual renewal with CE credits is required.

 $595 for initial certification (includes training, exam, and first year). $195/year for annual renewal (includes required CE credits and continued access to all RICA tools and referral network).